 - All entries and team members will be screened for compliance with the competition rules and eligibility requirements. - Each entry will be evaluated by a review panel of NSF, AACC, and community college experts based on the judging criteria that will equally weigh the following criteria when scoring Phase 1 entries: - Innovation and Impact: An assessment of the proposed solution's use of STEM to address the problem; potential impact to be transformative in the areas of the economy, quality of life, global competitiveness, education, etc.; and how the proposed solution differs from existing efforts in its use of novel concepts, methods, and/or technology. - Feasibility: An assessment of the likelihood that the solution will work as presented and can be replicated; and an evaluation of the team's recognition of potential barriers and suggestions for ways in which these barriers may be addressed. - Clarity of Communication: An assessment of the team's compliance with all entry guidelines (written and video entries), including structure, organization of facts and data, and the inclusion of clear, consistent messaging. - Up to 12 of the highest-scoring entries will be selected for the final round of the competition. - Teams will be notified if they become a finalist in late April with detailed instructions on how to prepare for the Innovation Boot Camp and must participate in two webinars to cover all Boot Camp logistics and required preparation.
-Please plan to attend the following two webinars: - The first webinar, "Community College Innovation Challenge: Welcome & Orientation to the Innovation Boot Camp," will be held on Tuesday, May 2 from 1:00 - 2:00 p.m.
+Please plan to attend the following two webinars: - The first webinar, "Community College Innovation Challenge: Welcome & Orientation to the Innovation Boot Camp," will be held on Friday, May 3 from 1:00 - 2:30 p.m.
 EDT.
-This webinar will highlight expectations and agenda items for Boot Camp participation, provide guidance on logistical support, discuss the poster session and pitch presentation, provide guidance on mentoring and coaching support, and offer the opportunity for attendees to ask questions of the CCIC organizers. - The second webinar, "The Customer Discovery Journey in STEM Innovation" will be held on Friday, May 5 from 1:00 - 2:00 p.m.
+This webinar will highlight expectations and agenda items for Boot Camp participation, provide guidance on logistical support, discuss the poster session and pitch presentation, provide guidance on mentoring and coaching support, and offer the opportunity for attendees to ask questions of the CCIC organizers. - The second webinar, "The Customer Discovery Journey in STEM Innovation" will be held on Friday, May 10 from 1:00 - 2:30 p.m.
 EDT.
-This webinar will provide participants with an overview of the Customer Discovery process, which is a key element of the Innovation Boot Camp training, as well as provide answers to the following questions relevant to developing STEM innovations: (a) What is a business model? (b) What are the 9 parts of a business model? (c) What are hypotheses? and (d) What experiments are needed to test a business model hypothesis?
+This webinar will provide participants with an overview of the Customer Discovery process, which is a key element of the Innovation Boot Camp training.
 In addition, CCIC finalist teams will be tasked with a Customer Discovery assignment to complete in advance of attending the Boot Camp.